DoozkuV/Technical-Assessment/README.md

 - `bg_blur`

 ## Limitations
-- Batch-only (no real-time streaming).
 - Frame-by-frame processing can be slow for long videos.
 - Output resolution capped at 1280px width for runtime safety.

 ## Future Work
-- Streamed frame piping to FFmpeg for faster IO.
 - Persistent job history and cleanup policies.
 - UI for trimming or selecting output resolution.